rhuebler/cMALT/README.md

 # Hacked Version of Daniel Husons MALT - MEGAN alignment tool

 This only exists as we sometimes needed extra functionalities that were not available in MALT by default.
 For most users it is hihgly advisable to go with Daniels original that is version of MALT which you can find here https://github.com/danielhuson/malt.
 No really you should as often as possible use Daniels version as your default version.
+But you can use cMALT as a secondary version if you need any of the hacked functions.
+Please keep in mind that some if these functions are established by intentionally breaking part of MALT's source code.
+So in case you encounter any problems with cMALT, you can try to get in contact with me and I will try to fix if and when I get to it. **You shouldn't complain to Daniel Huson about any broken cMAlt functionality**.

 But in case you need some of the hacked funtions find a list here: